mo-azfar/OTRS-Extended-Ticket-Notification/TELEGRAMAGENT.md

 3. Update the field name that holds the telegram chat id for agent at System Configuration > TelegramAgent::ChatIDField

+Default: UserTelegramChatID

+4. Update the field name that holds the telegram chat id for customer user at System Configuration > TelegramAgent::CustomerUserChatIDField

 Default: UserComment

-4. Obtain the telegram chat_id for the agent, and update it into Agent Profile in 'Comment' field (as per no 3).
+5. Obtain the telegram chat_id for the agent, and update it into Agent Profile in 'Telegram Chat ID' field (as per no 3).

 - An agent must start the conversation with the created telegram bot (no 1) first by using telegram.
 - By using  https://api.telegram.org/bot<TOKEN>/getUpdates , we can obtain the chat_id of the agent.

-5. Create a new Ticket Notification
+6. Create a new Ticket Notification

 - Select 'Telegram Agent' as notification method.
-- Only supported recipient type : Agent
+- Supported recipient type : Agent, Customer, 3rd Party Chat ID (non registered user/customer)

 [![download-1.png](https://i.postimg.cc/QNf20txj/download-1.png)](https://postimg.cc/14N7zyqd)

+6. To test the connection to telegram,

+	shell > curl -X GET https://api.telegram.org/bot<TELEGRAM_BOT_TOKEN>/getMe